 Early this past winter many folks just couldn't kick the persistent cough that held on long after their cold or flu had passed.
 My neighbor asked for help.
 Ginger and Thyme came to mind initially.
 Then he told me he'd tried Echinacea, Elecampane, and Goldenseal roots, and Garlic.
 When I got home to my apothecary the remedies that I thought would be helpful weren't the ones calling to me.
 Licorice was loud.
 Then I went to my lung tonic blend - the leaves of Plantain, Mullein, Lungwort, and Coltsfoot.
 The Coltsfoot wanted to join the Licorice root and be made into a syrup.
 I love Licorice root.
 It's a great syrup herb because it's anti-viral, relaxing, soothing to mucus membranes, and supports respiratory health.
 I didn't have as much personal experience with Coltsfoot, however, so I took the opportunity to look it up in some of my herbals.
 And in her writings on Coltsfoot, Mrs. M. Grieve recommends a Licorice-Coltsfoot Syrup. !!!
 So here's what I made:

 7 large dried Coltsfoot leaves (harvested away from roads, where it commonly grows), crushed into bits

 3 small handfuls Licorice root, cut and sifted herb (if long, tongue-depressor like slices of roots, break into bits)

 Simmer down to 1 cup of strong tea.
 Add:

 1/2 cup local Honey

 Take a teaspoon as needed to soothe a dry, irritated, sore throat and to ease coughing.
-If you're concerned with Licorice's affect on those with high blood pressure, keep your daily dosage low or choose a different blend of herbs.
+If you're concerned with Licorice's affect on those with high blood pressure, you can keep your daily dosage low or choose a different blend of herbs.